Identifying those at risk

 How to assess psychosocial risk

-Psychosocial risk can be assessed by asking a series of questions which reflect known risk factors.
-The National Guideline recommends that, if a tool is used to assess psychosocial risk, the Antenatal Risk Questionnaire (ANRQ) is used.
+Asking a series of questions which reflect known risk factors can help assess psychosocial risk.
+The National Guideline recommends that if a tool is used to assess psychosocial risk, the Antenatal Risk Questionnaire (ANRQ) is used.
 The ANRQ is a scale that calculates an overall risk score based on a woman’s response to a series of questions assessing aspects of psychosocial risk.

 Instructions of how to use the ANRQ, the original ANRQ questionnaire template and ANRQ scoring guide can be downloaded in the links below: